 In 2016, SAC established the Diversity Colloquium Series.
 This series represents our efforts to do something positive, thoughtful, and visible in response to police brutality incidents nationwide as well as a student demand to offer more diversity offerings on campus.
-We partner with the Office of the President, the Chief Diversity Officer, the College of Social and Behavioral Sciences, and the Center for Excellence in Teaching and Learning.
 The series highlights the work of UNI faculty and students and local community organizations to build a more inclusive and diverse society.

 Past Diversity Colloquia Series Events

 - March 2020 - A Visible Scar: Loss & Memory in the Works of Zarina Hashmi & Rummana Hussain (Tracy Bonfitto, Curator at the Harry Ransom Center, Univ of Texas and Anthropology Alumni)

 - February 2020 - Refuge, Asylum, & Immigration: A Contemporary Conversation (Kamryn Warren, SAC Faculty; Lisa Munoz, CVAIRR & Hawkeye CC; Umaru Balde, CVAIRR & Univ of Iowa; Sarah Kraft, EMBARC)

 - November 2019 - Defining Diversity in a (Rapidly) Changing Iowa (Mark Grey, SAC Faculty)